AndrewColinMaher/AndrewColinMaher.github.io/README.md

 They have also links to the clients social media in the footer of every page on the site.
 The Gallery has video modals that open the clients animation shorts on each video has its own modal footer with social media icons too that appear fun and interactive.

 After recieving feedback from clients friends and peers who tested the site, I changed the colours to have a better warmer contrast and improved readability for the site.
+A suggestion of having the arrow pointers from the speech bubble change direction when on desktop was suggested, I accompleshed this with some CSS code.

 I successfully added the clients online merch store to the site and it is accessible on the navbar and footer of every page> Each link has been given a "target="blank" code so as to open on a new page.